|

 32. quibble

-evade the truth of a point or question by raising irrelevant objections
+evade the truth of a point by raising irrelevant objections

 33. lallygag